 Often, they are unable to attend Planning and Placement Team (PPT) meetings to develop or review Individualized Education Plans (IEPs), even though they are the ones who must implement the IEPs.
 Most districts fail to provide meaningful professional development to enhance their skills and effectiveness.

-House Bill 6881 invests in and empowers paraeducators by requiring:
+Our proposal invests in and empowers paraeducators by requiring:

 - paraeducators be paid a living wage;

 - school districts provide affordable health care through the CT State Partnership Plan 2.0;

 - school districts to provide defined benefit pensions;